Operator Splitting with Hamilton-Jacobi-based Proximals: Limitations and Future Work

 A gap persists between the conservative sample complexity required by our theory and the practical efficiency observed in experiments.
 While our analysis rigorously accounts for Monte Carlo error to provide convergence guarantees, the empirical success of $\delta$ and $N$ suggests an opportunity for tighter theoretical bounds.

 Currently, our framework uses predetermined schedules for the smoothing parameter $\delta$ and maintains a fixed sample size $N$ throughout optimization.
 While this approach is simple to implement and performs well empirically, adaptive strategies based on iteration-specific information could potentially improve convergence rates, particularly for challenging problem instances.
-To bridge this gap, future work will focus on adaptive splitting algorithms that jointly optimize $N$ and $\delta$ based on iteration dynamics, potentially integrating these methods within a Learning-to-Optimize framework~\cite{chen2022learning, heaton2023explainable, mckenzie2024three, mckenziedifferentiating} to enable robust, automatic parameter tuning.
+Future work will focus on adaptive splitting algorithms that jointly optimize $N$ and $\delta$ based on iteration dynamics, potentially integrating these methods within a Learning-to-Optimize approach~\cite{chen2022learning, heaton2023explainable, mckenzie2024three, mckenziedifferentiating} to enable robust, automatic parameter tuning.